petercai/notes/eclipse/GEF/Graphical Editing Framework.md

 ```

 ## Content Provider
 Before the Zest diagram can be displayed, we must specify a content provider.
-Because Zest is a diagram with connections or “relationships,” we cannot implement **IStructuredContentProvider** from JFace but instead must implement one of the four Zest subinterfaces that have specialized methods for specifying both the objects in the diagram and the relationships between those objects.
+Because Zest is a diagram with connections or “relationships,” we cannot implement IStructuredContentProvider from JFace but instead must implement one of the four Zest subinterfaces that have specialized methods for specifying both the objects in the diagram and the relationships between those objects.
 Each of these four interfaces takes a different approach to adapting a model to the diagram and is appropriate for adapting different
 types of models.
--  **IGraphEntityContentProvider**—best for models that do not have elements representing the connections between other model objects
+-  IGraphEntityContentProvider—best for models that do not have elements representing the connections between other model objects
--  **IGraphEntityRelationshipContentProvider**—best for models that have elements representing both concrete objects and the connections between those objects
+-  IGraphEntityRelationshipContentProvider—best for models that have elements representing both concrete objects and the connections between those objects
-- **IGraphContentProvider**—best for models that are relationship-centric and have elements representing the connections between concrete objects rather than the concrete objects themselves
+- IGraphContentProvider—best for models that are relationship-centric and have elements representing the connections between concrete objects rather than the concrete objects themselves
--  **INestedContentProvider**—used in conjunction with one of the content providers above to display nested content
+-  INestedContentProvider—used in conjunction with one of the content providers above to display nested content

 ### Presentation
-To make diagrams look better and be more informative, the **GraphViewer**’s label provider can implement any combination of the following interfaces to adjust the presentation:
+To make diagrams look better and be more informative, the GraphViewer’s label provider can implement any combination of the following interfaces to adjust the presentation:
 • ILabelProvider (required)
 • IColorProvider
 • IFigureProvider